AbdizamedMohamed/API-Tools/docs/README.md

-Here's a professional and comprehensive README.md file template for your API Tools GitHub repository:

 # API Tools

 Welcome to **API Tools**, a powerful and free collection of APIs for developers to build and integrate into their applications.
 We offer a range of endpoints with no user data tracking, no cookies, and unlimited usage.
 This repository contains the frontend and documentation for **API Tools**, as well as guidelines for using our Cloudflare Workers-based APIs.